Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/deforming/introduction.rst

 - Press :kbd:`Tab` to switch into *Edit* mode.
 - Make sure all the vertices of the cube are selected by pressing :kbd:`A` twice.
-  Then, go to the *Editing* context by pressing :kbd:`F9`.
+  Then, go to the *Editing* context.
 You should be able to see the *Mesh Tools* panel now.
 - Subdivide the cube by pressing the *Subdivide* button in the *Mesh Tools* panel, or with :menuselection:`[W] --> Subdivide`.
   You can do this as many times as you want; the more you subdivide, the smoother your sphere will be.